2013 – Challenger Banks Ratings

 Online banking has become vitally important to the average banking customer over the last few years, and two challenger banks excelled in this regard: Police Bank and Heritage Bank.
 Each brand earned a five star rating for internet banking service.

-They were followed by four star recipients Bendigo Bank, ING DIRECT, ME Bank, Teachers Mutual Bank, BOQ, Suncorp Bank, BankSA, Bankwest, St. George and Bank of Melbourne.
+They were followed by four star recipients Bendigo Bank, ING, ME Bank, Teachers Mutual Bank, BOQ, Suncorp Bank, BankSA, Bankwest, St. George and Bank of Melbourne.
 Citibank and HSBC both received three stars.

 Efficiency dealing with inquires